ssaryonjr/test-read-me/README.md

 export default class ExampleExperiment implements Experiment<Offer> {
   async validate({ offer }: ExperimentValidationArgs): Promise<Offer> {
-    //Passes the JSON offer to parseOffer function to validate the data we expect is what we're receiving from Adobe Target. const parsed = parseOffer(offer)
+    //Passes offer to parseOffer to validate the data we expect is what we're receiving const parsed = parseOffer(offer)
-    return parsed as Offer
+    return parsed as Offer //Returns the offer otherwise throws an error.
   }
 }